 One of the most common questions we are asked is, "What can I use my MSA dollars on?"
 Excellent question!

 The Idaho MSA sets its guidelines on what it allows you to spend your MSA dollars on (and what it does not) based on IRS Publication 502.
 That can be a long and difficult document to read through, so we've done our best to compile a big list of the most common items and placed them in alphabetical order for easy searching.
-You can also view our flyer on Eligible MSA Expenses to get a printable list of these common items to keep for easy reference in the future.
+You can also view our "Quick Reference Guide" flyer to get a printable list of some of the more common items to keep for easy access in the future.

 The quick answer is anything that is "medically necessary", is an eligible expense.
 Common items, such as: